 Ms Henley-Smith provides Health Informatics expertise to MCATS.
 With a Masters in Information Systems, Sandra has experience within the health industry and skills and experience in data collection methodologies, data collection tools and Case Record form design.
 Sandra also conducts the introduction to data management training workshops and has intricate knowledge of the REDCap data management system.

 Dr Ronelle Welton

 Dr Welton is the MCATS Manager.
-With a background in nursing, a PhD in Biochemistry working with animal venoms' and a Masters in Public Health and Tropical Medicine, her work within both research and industry (international public health programs), gives Ronelle a strong track record in health program design, monitoring and evaluation, project management and governance.
+With a background in nursing, a PhD in Molecular Biology working with animal venoms' and a Masters in Public Health and Tropical Medicine, her work within both research and industry (international public health programs), gives Ronelle a strong track record in health program design, monitoring and evaluation, project management and governance.